dongjuns/dongjuns.github.io/_posts/2019-08-26-Vehicle-Number-Plate-Recognition.md

 Build a mask (0, 0, 0, ..., 0) and extract the contours.
 It retrieves all the contours using the image of binary pixels.
+then draw all the contour as a box from saved contours in findContours.
 ```
 imgMask = np.zeros((height, width, channel), dtype=np.uint8)